Phlebotomy: Australia

 In Australia, there are a number of courses in phlebotomy offered by educational institutions, but training is typically provided on the job.
 The minimum primary qualification for phlebotomists in Australia is a Certificate III in Pathology Collection (HLT37215) from an approved educational institution.

 United Kingdom

-In the UK there is no requirement for holding a formal qualification or certification prior to becoming a phlebotomist as training is usually provided on the job.
+In the UK no formal qualification or certification is required prior to becoming a phlebotomist as training is usually provided on the job.
 The NHS offers training with formal certification upon completion.

 United States

 Special state certification in the United States is required only in four states: California, Washington, Nevada, and Louisiana.
 A phlebotomist can become nationally certified through many different organizations.
 However, California currently only accepts national certificates from six agencies.
 These include the American Certification Agency (ACA), American Medical Technologists (AMT), American Society for Clinical Pathology (ASCP), National Center for Competency Testing/Multi-skilled Medical Certification Institute (NCCT/MMCI), National Credentialing Agency (NCA), and National Healthcareer Association (NHA).
 These and other agencies such as the American Society of Phlebotomy Technicians also certify phlebotomists outside the state of California.
 To qualify to sit for an examination, candidates must complete a full phlebotomy course and provide documentation of clinical or laboratory experience.